Jane Banta, PATH Intl. Certified Registered Instructor

 Jane found Mane Stream through the semi-annual tack sale after moving back to New Jersey from Texas.
-She is currently an Adaptive riding instructor preparing for her PATH certification as well as a barn assistant.
+She is currently a PATH Intl.
+Certified Registered Instructor and teaches on Saturdays.
 Jane has been riding horses for 15 years and getting back into the sport after graduating from Southern Methodist University.

 Louisa Bartok, Marketing & Communications Manager

 After growing up on a horse farm in Hunterdon County with many years spent riding bareback and trail riding, Louisa graduated from Hollins University but did not ride while there.
-Louisa has been enjoying the sport of curling for 25 years, having competed for many years and represented the East Coast Region at the 2002 National Competition.
-Now she spends her vacation time participating in Bonspiels with her husband Paul all throughout Europe and North America.
+In her spare time Louisa hikes her Italian Spinone, Luna and spends her vacation time participating in Curling Bonspiels with her husband Paul all throughout Europe and North America.

 Kelly has many different and important job responsibilities at Mane Stream.
 She is a PATH Intl.
-Certified Instructor, one of the barn staff responsible for maintaining the barn and caring for the herd, and during the summer also acts as a camp activity specialist.
+Certified Registered Instructor, one of the barn staff responsible for maintaining the barn and caring for the herd, and during the summer also acts as a camp activity specialist.
 Kelly has been involved with horses for almost 45 years and has enjoyed sharing her knowledge and experiences with the staff, volunteers and participants.
 In her spare time, Kelly still enjoys riding and is currently competing on the hunter\jumper "A" circuit.

 Jen coordinates the adaptive riding program, schooling program for our horses, is responsible for finding and assessing potential new members of our herd, and is a PATH Intl.
-Certified Advanced Instructor.
+Certified Registered Instructor with Advanced Standing.
 Jen specializes in teaching riders that are independent in their willingness to learn and she strives to get the most out of her riders while developing their skills.
 She utilizes what she learns from her own experiences and adapts that to help her riders reach their goals and become as independent as possible.

 In 2015, Jen became the event coordinator for Mane Stream.
 She quickly discovered she had a passion for planning events.
-When one event ends she is immediately planning, to make the next one a success.
+When one event ends she is immediately planning to make the next one a success.

 Jen spends her free time riding her own horse, helping friends at shows and spending time with friends and family.
 She has had success showing in the Adult Hunters, Adult Equitation, and Amateur Owner Hunters.